 Measures must be taken by the employer:

-A US employer or a sponsoring organization in this country must submit Form I-129, Petition for a Non-Immigrant Worker. consider the following points in your application and completing the form;
+A US employer or a sponsoring organization in the US must submit Form I-129, Petition for a Non-Immigrant Worker. consider the following points in your application and completing the form;

 - A consultation from a relevant labor organization